-The optional Garmin GWX 68 Airborne Color Weather Radar is a four-color digital pulsed radar with 6.5 kilowatts of output power.
-It combines excellent range and adjustable scanning profiles with a high-definition target display.
-The pulse width is four microseconds ( $\mu$ s) on all ranges except the 2.5 nm range.
-The GWX 68 uses a one $\mu$ s pulse width at this range to reduce the targets smearing together on the display for better target definition at close range.
+The optional Garmin GWX 70 Airborne Color Weather Radar is a solid-state pulsed radar with forty watts of output power.
+The radar combines excellent range and adjustable scanning profiles with a high-definition target display.
+The radar has an effective pulse length of 27.31 microseconds (μs), and the system optimizes the pulse length to maximize resolution at each range setting.

-The Diamond DA42NG uses a 10-inch phased array antenna that is fully stabilized to accommodate 30° of pitch and roll.
+The Diamond DA62 uses a 10-inch phased array antenna that is fully stabilized to accommodate 30° of pitch and roll.